nudemeth/scalatra-react-isomorphic/README.md

 # scalatra-react-isomorphic #

-A light weight isomorphic web application using Scalatra as a back-end framework and React as a front-end framework.
+An example of light weight isomorphic web application using Scalatra as a back-end framework and React as a front-end framework.
 Nashorn is used for server rendering.

 ## Prerequisites ##
 1. Java >= 1.8.0_144